MCP Tool Reference

 descriptionnoDescription of the dashboard's purpose and contents.

 idnoDashboard ID for updating an existing dashboard.
-Omit to create a new dashboard.
+Omit to create a new one.

 create_dashboard_visual